novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 Hoping no one would answer, she let the phone ring.

-But when it was answered after just two rings, it was clear they had been waiting for her call.
+But when it was answered after just two rings, it was clear the other side had been waiting for this call.

 “Chairman, it’s me.”